netidx/netidx-book/src/overview.md

 timestamps, packed byte arrays, and arrays of values.
 Arrays of values can be nested.

-Byte arrays and strings are very efficient, so they can be a building block for sending encoded data efficiently.
+Byte arrays and strings are zero copy decoded, so they can be a building block for sending other encoded data efficiently.

 Published values have some other properties as well,